Starlink

 By NSF’s National Optical-Infrared Astronomy Research Laboratory/CTIO/AURA/DELVE – https://nationalastro.org/news/starlink-satellites-imaged-from-ctio/, CC BY-SA 4.0, Link

 Despite claims from many Muskites to the contrary, this is sadly an inevitable side effect.
 There is no positive light (Haha) one can spin on this element.
 Having 40k+ satellites in LEO is going to affect someone and particularly ground-based astronomy.
-To put it in context (at time of writing) that there’s around 5500 artificial satellites current orbiting earth 2.
+To put it in context (at time of writing) that there’s around 5500 artificial satellites current orbiting earth3.
 SpaceX intends to multiply that number by nearly 8 times with their singular project.
 That’s a paradigm-changing shift in satellite numbers, but they are not alone; there are other proposed mega-constellations from OneWeb, Telesat, Kepler Communications, and even Amazon.

 How bad is the light problem ?

-There is a whole range of answers to this question, from raging rejection and calls to write petitions against constellation projects 3 all the way to hand waving dismissal.
+There is a whole range of answers to this question, from raging rejection and calls to write petitions against constellation projects4 all the way to hand waving dismissal.
 It entirely depends on who you’re talking to.
 Obviously, the most concerned people are ground-based astronomers and astrophysicists who will have exposure shots ruined by satellites.
 It’s worth noting this isn’t a new problem; even Hubble, at an orbit of around 550 km, has fallen prey to passing satellites, as Alex Parker can attest:

 In short, astronomers have legitimate concerns.
 To add to the confusion for the general public, the amount of reflection depends on a myriad of factors including, when they were launched, orbital position, satellite angle to the earth and sun, and even the latitude of the telescope being affected will all have some impact of the light pollution.